Frequently Asked Questions

-- Help MHS save and earn money: Volunteer time is worth $19.51 an hour, and logging your volunteer hours helps us attain grant money.
+- Help Michigan Humane save and earn money: Volunteer time is worth $19.51 an hour, and logging your volunteer hours helps us attain grant money.

 - Gain skills and expertise: Employers and college admissions personnel look favorably on time spent in volunteer service.

 - Help yourself!
 Volunteering makes you healthier and provides physical and mental rewards such as reducing stress.
 Feelings of optimism, joy, and having control over one’s fate strengthen the immune system!

 Is there anything that I should consider before taking the next step to become a Volunteer?

 Michigan Humane needs volunteers who are self-motivated, mature, sensitive, and dependable.
 In addition, below is a list of questions that you should ask yourself to make sure that volunteering is a good fit for you:

 - Are you over the age of 18?
 (Alternately, volunteers ages 14-17 may be accompanied by an adult over 25 years old who is also a volunteer, and must perform the same tasks.)